 Information Unique to the Training

+You must be at least age 18 and have a high school diploma or GED®.
 Reading and math assessments are required prior to registration.
 This course includes a clinical practicum component that is completed outside of classroom hours and may require a daytime and/or evening schedule.
 Courses must be completed consecutively.

 Courses to Complete